Mortgage Basics #Home Buying #Loan Types

 The quickest way to calculate your trigger rate is to review your mortgage documents and the initial contract or commitment you signed with your lender.
 The trigger rate outlined in your documents implies that you have not made any prepayments during your term, as prepayments made to your mortgage will increase your trigger rate.

-The formula to calculate your trigger rate will require you to find your payment amount, the number of payments per year (payment frequency) and the current balance owing.
+The formula to calculate your trigger rate requires you to find your payment amount, the number of payments per year (payment frequency), and the current balance owed.

 Payment amount X number of payments per year/balance owing X 100 = Trigger rate in %.